Hypersensitive

-Hypersensitive is the second album by American rock band Ghost Machine.
+Hypersensitive is the second and final album by American rock band Ghost Machine.
 It was released on November 21, 2006, via Corporate Punishment Records.

 The original track listing of the album, displayed on sites like Amazon and AllMusic, was identical to that of their self-titled debut album Ghost Machine (2005).
 However, it actually features ten new tracks and the older tracks have been slightly reworked.